-With ‘Manufactories of caring space-time’ the Museum of Fine Arts in Ghent, the 49 Nord 6 Est FRAC Lorraine in Metz (France) and the Fundació Antoni Tàpies in Barcelona (Spain) create a platform for reflection on the relational, the collective and collaborative as new tendencies in art.
+With ‘Manufactories of caring space-time’ the Museum of Fine Arts Ghent (MSK), the 49 Nord 6 Est FRAC Lorraine in Metz (France) and the Fundació Antoni Tàpies in Barcelona (Spain) create a platform for reflection on the relational, the collective and collaborative as new tendencies in art.
 The cooperation project is co-funded by the European Commission in the framework of the Creative Europe Programme.

 Collaboration and art